Key takeaways

 Leaving line 7b blank or entering an invalid number (like 000-00-0000) is the single most common cause of rejected or delayed applications.
 Write the word "Foreign" in plain text.
 This tells the IRS to route your application through the foreign-applicant queue instead of flagging it as an error.

 Sign the form on the bottom with your name and title (Member, Manager, or Owner depending on your LLC structure).
-The signature must be physical; typed signatures on the fax are rejected.
+The IRS prefers a handwritten signature: type the form, print it, sign by hand, then scan or fax.
+Typed-only signatures are sometimes rejected.

 How to Submit: Fax vs Mail

-The IRS keeps two channels open for foreign applicants.
-Fax is faster and more reliable, but requires access to an international fax number or an online fax service such as eFax, HelloFax, or MyFax.
+The IRS keeps two paper channels open for foreign applicants, fax and mail, alongside the phone channel that international applicants can use.
+Fax is the faster of the two paper routes, but it requires access to an international fax number or an online fax service such as eFax, HelloFax, or MyFax.
 Here's where to send Form SS-4 as a foreign founder:

 | Channel | Destination | Notes |